 Hydroquinone is a skin-lightening agent.
 It bleaches the skin, which can be helpful when treating different forms of hyperpigmentation.

 Historically, there’s been some back-and-forth on the safety of hydroquinone.
-In 1982, the U.S. Food and Drug Administration recognized the ingredient as safe and effective.
+In 1982, the U.S. Food and Drug Administration recognized the ingredient as

 Several years later, concerns about safety prompted retailers to pull hydroquinone from the market.
 The FDA went on to discover that many of the products in question contained contaminants like mercury.
 They established that these contaminants were behind reports of adverse effects.